 State Archives in Posen

 Genealogy in Archive is a great resource for searching through records of ancestors who moved to or lived in the Thorn area.
 Now known by the Polish name, Toruń, this city was a former German garrison.
 As such, much can be discovered from their archives if your ancestor moved through the military.
 Other neighboring communities include Graudenz and Bromberg.
 All place names must be searched for in Polish using the correct diacritics.
+More records have since come online, including vital records in Posen, such as the church books and civil registers for Schubin.

 “The “source of voivodeship inhabitants genealogical Kuyavia and Pomerania” was co-financed by the European Union under the Regional Operational Programme Kujawsko-Pomorskie for 2007-2013 (Priority 4, Measure 4.2) This is a joint project of the genealogical State Archives in Torun and Bydgoszcz for the inhabitants of the voivodeship Kuyavia and Pomerania.
 Their goals are: